 Norwegian Gingerbread Cookies are spiced, snappy cookies that make your house smell divine when they bake.
 They are perfect for kids and adults to decorate and you can shape them into whatever you please - such as a gingerbread house!

 Each year we make a double batch of this recipe.
 And half is used to make a gingerbread house.
-We haven’t been all satisfied with the gingerbread houses in former years, so last year we decided to try something new.
-We tried Bragelius’ gingerbread house, and it turned out amazing.
-I’m sorry the recipe is in Norwegian, but you might figure it out anyway.
-And you can also ask me if you need to translate anything. 🙂
+We haven't been all satisfied with the gingerbread houses in former years, so last year we decided to try something new.
+This is much grander, but our decorating skills are still sub-par so sorry about that.

 Norwegian Gingerbread Cookies (pepperkaker)